 Aspose.Tasks for C++ is a native Project Management Library for C++ developers to load, create, manipulate and save Microsoft Project documents to multiple formats without using Microsoft Project or Office Automation.
 API exposes data for reporting in a number of ways including Gantt Chart, Task Usage, Resource Usage, and Resource Sheet among many others.

-The C++ project management library offers a complete planning, definition, and tracking capabilities allowing the developers to create and load tasks as well as assign or remove resources to or from tasks from their own applications.
+The C++ project management library offers complete tracking capabilities, definition, and planning allowing the developers to create and load tasks as well as remove or assign resources to or from tasks from their own applications.

-An overview of API reading/writing, rendering and reporting capabilities.
+An overview of API writing, reading, rendering and reporting capabilities.

 - Create & Update Project Files